R. V. Udayakumar

-R. V. Udayakumar is an Indian film director and lyricist who worked predominantly in the Tamil film industry throughout the 1990s, making films including Yejaman and Chinna Gounder.
-He has also directed some Telugu films.
+R. V. Udayakumar is an Indian film director, lyricist and actor who worked predominantly in the Tamil film industry throughout the 1990s, making films including Yejaman,Kizhakku Vasal,Ponnumani, Chinna Gounder.
+He has also directed two Telugu films.

 Early life

 Udayakumar was born to an agricultural family in a village called Mollepalayam near Mettupalayam.
 His father is Venkatasamy and mother is Kannammal.
 He graduated with P. U. C from govt Arts and science College and studied BSc in Coimbatore.
 He joined the Madras Film Institute to pursue a diploma in direction.
 During the course, Udayakumar directed various short films.

 Career

 He worked as an associate director for films like Neram Vandhachu, Janani and Oomai Vizhigal.
 He made his directorial debut with Urimai Geetham starring Prabhu and Karthik.
 The film became successful and RM Veerappan provided him an opportunity to direct his second film Puthiya Vaanam, remake of Hindi film Hukumat.
 The film starred Sivaji Ganesan and Sathyaraj.
 He then directed Uruthimozhi.
 His fourth film Kizhakku Vasal became successful at the box office, the shooting of this film was plagued with various problems.
 The set which was built for the film was burnt, M. S. Madhu, storywriter of this film suffered from fits after witnessing the fire.
 Actress Sulakshana was admitted to hospital due to nose bleeding.
 RV Udayakumar was hospitalised due to car accident and he went into coma for one month.
 After recovery, Udayakumar completed the climax of the film.
 His next venture Chinna Gounder featured Vijayakanth as a soft-spoken village chieftain which was radically different from larger than life action roles which he was used to play, it was another successful film for both actor and director.
 He then directed Singaravelan with Kamal Haasan which also became successful.